enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 * message version: `v1beta1`

-  All messages from KMS provider have the version field set to current version v1beta1.
+  All messages from KMS provider have the version field set to `v1beta1`.

 * protocol: UNIX domain socket (`unix`)